close

 Can Mould Cause Allergic Reactions?

-Mould appears as a dark patch on a surface, and if it is left for long enough, it will start to develop thin white filaments above the dark layer.
+Mould first appears as a dark patch on a surface, and if it is left for long enough, it will start to develop thin white filaments above the dark layer.
 These filaments, called hyphae, release more spores which causes the mould to spread elsewhere.

-Is Mould an Allergen?
+Is mould an allergen?

 The spores that mould grows from are the main allergen that affect people.
 Although mould spores are commonplace and found almost everywhere, the concentrations that they reach in normal situations is extremely low, and although you might inhale them, they rarely cause a problem, however in a room that is infected with a large colony of mould, the concentration of spores in the air increases substantially, meaning that more are inhaled with every breath.
 If they are caught in the airways or eyes, they can be irritating, causing a cough, respiratory problems, and soreness.